 Slavery, Emancipation, and Class Formation in Colonial and Early National New York City - Leslie M. Harris.
 This article explores the centrality of slave labor and race to the development of class relations in colonial and early national New York City.
 This article will also discuss the lengthy process of emancipation in the city and state.
 From the time of the Revolutionary War, New Yorkers debated ending slavery, but it took almost fifty years for them to eradicate the institution completely.
 The legacy of slavery limited the political and economic equality of blacks long after slavery ended in New York.

 and Suffering: Theorizing Slavery

-This article analyses the particular process by which memories of the slave experience of Pulayas, Parayas and similar castes are kept alive in contemporary Kerala by followers of the Prathyaksha Raksha Daiva Sabha, a social and religious movement of Dalits started in 190910 by Poyikayil Yohannan in central Travancore.
-The article shows how, over time, the Christian orientation of the movement was modified by its Dalit leaders, making intricate use of re-memorizing the slave experience.
+Sanal Mohan.
+This article analyses the particular process by which memories of the slave experience of Pulayas, Parayas and similar castes are kept alive in contemporary Kerala by followers of the Prathyaksha Raksha Daiva Sabha, a social and religious movement of Dalits started in 1909-10 by Poyikayil Yohannan in central Travancore.
+Over time, the Christian orientation of the movement was modified by its Dalit leaders, making intricate use of re-memorizing the slave experience.
 The outcome is that new myths and concepts were developed, evolving into new practices and discourses, including prominently the narrativization of oppression and suffering and rememory of slavery as part of initiation rituals into the movement.